TORCH-Corp/TORCH-Glare/docs/DeveloperHandBook.md

 - each component has simple README file.
 - the components use advanced typography system based on the framework design system, we use scss mixins.
 - the components use advanced color mapping system by using normal CSS vars inside scss files, with that we have more than a single color mod, we have dark, light, default mods.
-- we use font icons of RemixIcons library, you should import RemixIcons CDN in your index.html to have the icons.
+- we use font icons of RemixIcons library.

 ### More About Framework Typography